-The build-up of dust can (and surely does) impact your computer’s performance for two main reasons: it causes the components of your computer to retain heat and it makes it more difficult for the internal fans to dissipate heat from the system, thereby decreasing the efficiency of the entire system.
+The build-up of dust can negatively impact your computer’s performance in 2 main ways: it causes the components of your computer to retain heat and it makes it more difficult for the internal fans to dissipate heat from the system, thereby decreasing the efficiency of the entire system.

 A few months ago, I noticed that my computer had become unusually slow.
 It took longer than usual to boot up, dragged when several browser tabs were open, and occasionally crashed when I was using multiple programs.
-While computers getting slow with the passage of time is a real thing and happens with every computer, that process is quite gradual and occurs as a result of numerous years of wear and tear.
-In my case, however, my computer had become exceptionally slow all of a sudden (relatively speaking).
-I did everything I could on the software front, but when I didn’t see any improvement, I figured that it was time to open up the computer cabinet and take a look inside.
+While computers getting slow with the passage of time is a real thing and happens to every computer, that process is quite gradual and occurs as a result of numerous years of wear and tear.
+In my case, however, my computer had become conspicuously slow in a very brief span of time.

 Upon opening the “computer cabinet” (some people also refer to this as the “computer tower” or simply the “CPU”), I beheld a dusty sight.
 My hypothesis that dust could be the culprit ended up being true.

-In fact, a computer produces heat even when it’s left idle (this heat comes from the ‘steady state’ power usage of the computer system).
+Computers even produce heat when left idle (this heat comes from the ‘steady state’ power usage of the computer system).

-Now, a small output of heat in a computer is nothing to fret about, but problems arise when the computer produces more heat than it can dissipate.
+Now, a small output of heat in a computer is nothing to worry about, but problems arise when a computer produces more heat than it can dissipate.
 This problem is typically aggravated by dust accrual.
-Many computer repair technicians will tell you that the build-up of dust is one of the biggest contributors to such unregulated heating of a computer system.
+Many computer repair technicians will tell you that the build-up of dust is one of the biggest contributors to unregulated heating in a computer system.

 As mentioned earlier, the more a computer works, the hotter it gets.
 For instance, when you play a ‘high-graphics’ game on your computer, you force it to work harder than usual.
 Consequently, it produces more and more heat.

-Like most things in the world, too much of anything often does more harm than good.
-This old adage applies to computers too.
-Too much heat adversely impacts the working capacity of various components of your computer.
+As is true for most things in the world, too much of anything leads to undesirable consequences.
+This old adage applies to modern-day computers as well.
+Too much heat adversely affects the working capacity of various components of the computer.

 Also referred to as frequency scaling, processor throttling slows down a computer (more specifically, its processor) in a bid to use less power and avoid overheating.
-Therefore, due to dust building up inside the cabinet (and over and around the processor), the airflow within the cabinet is hampered and the parts become hotter than usual.
-If throttling doesn’t help drop the temperature, various components shut themselves down to avoid getting fried due to excessive heat.
+And as we mentioned earlier, dust is contributor-in-chief for overheating.

-In order to make sure that all of your computer’s systems run efficiently, it’s recommended to open your computer cabinet (you can get a professional to do it, or even do it yourself, as it’s fairly simple) at least once every few months and clean its internal components, especially those parts on the motherboard.
+In order to make sure that all of your computer’s systems run efficiently, it’s recommended that you open your computer cabinet (you can get a professional to do it, or even do it yourself, as it’s fairly simple) at least once every few months and clean the internal components, especially those parts directly on the motherboard.
 Professionals generally keep microfiber cloth, paintbrushes, dust busters, canned air, and isopropyl alcohol handy while doing the cleaning and you should do the same.
 Here are some quick tips and precautions you should take while deciding to clean up the computer by yourself.